Spanish prosecutor seeks to maintain warrant for Puigdemont

 On Friday, the European Union’s top court overturned a decision preventing Puigdemont and Comin from taking their European Parliament seats.
 It is not clear, however, if they will be finally be allowed to take them.

-A day earlier, the same court had ruled that former Catalan vice president Oriol Junqueras, Puigdemont’s No. 2 who is serving a prison sentence in Spain, had the right to parliamentary immunity when he was also elected to the European Parliament while on trial earlier this year.
+A day earlier, the same court had ruled that former Catalan vice president Oriol Junqueras, Puigdemont’s No. 2 who is serving a prison sentence in Spain, had the right to parliamentary immunity when he was on trial earlier this year.

 Sign up for Daily Newsletters